dret/webconcepts/concepts/well-known-uri/hoba.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/well-known-uri/hoba"
 title:         "Well-Known URI: hoba"
+concept-name:  Well-Known URI
+concept-value: hoba
 description: "HOBA-http uses a well-known URI \"hoba\" as a base URI for performing many tasks: \"https://www.example.com/.well-known/hoba\".
 These URIs are based on the name of the host that the HTTP client is accessing."
 ---